 Results for rapid testing are available in 15 minutes.

 How is my sample for testing collected?

-Testing at the Cape Cod Melody Tent in Hyannis and the Barnstable County Fairgrounds in Falmouth utilize a self-administered nasal swab collection method.
+Drive-through testing on the campus of Cape Cod Hospital utilizes a self-administered nasal swab to collect a specimen.
 Please see the CDC instructions for this method in: